archezinternational/hugo/content/shop/vehiclespack.md

 ___

 Hi archifriend!
-Below we leave you all the specifications of this product:
+Below we leave you this product specification:

-**File size:** 13.7 MB

-**Format:** DWG

-**Software compatibility:** AutoCAD

-**Content:** 160+ CAD blocks of different vehicles between: cars, vans, motorcycles, trucks, boats, planes, etc. that you can edit and use in all your projects
+You will receive: **More than 160 vehicles AutoCAD blocks** that you can edit and use in all your projects

+· **You will receive more than 160 varied blocks** between: cars, vans, motorcycles, bicycles, trucks, boats, planes, helicopters, etc...

+· **You will receive all the exploded blocks**, so you can edit them to your needs and create the blocks as and when you want

+· **You will receive all the blocks in layer 0**, so you won't waste your time with millions of layers

+**File size**: 13.7 MB

+**Format**: DWG

+**Software compatibility**: AutoCAD

 _____

 ¡Hola archifriend!
 A continuación te dejamos todas las especificaciones de este producto:

-**Tamaño de archivo:** 13.7 MB

-**Formato:** DWG

-**Compatibilidad de software:** AutoCAD

-**Contenido:** Más de 160 bloques CAD de vehiculos variados entre: carros, camionetas, motos, camiones, barcos, aviones, etc. que podrás editar y usar en todos tus proyectos
+Recibirás en contenido: **Más de 160 bloques de AutoCAD de vehiculos** que podrás editar y usar en todos tus proyectos

+· **Recibirás más de 160 bloques variados** entre: carros, camionetas, motos, bicicletas, camiones, barcos, aviones, elicopteros, etc...

+· **Recibirás todos los bloques explotados**, así que podrás editarlos a tu gusto y crear los bloques como y cuando quieras

+· **Recibirás todos los bloques en capa 0**, así que no perderás tu tiempo con millones de capas

+**Tamaño de archivo**: 13.7 MB

+**Formato**: DWG

+**Compatibilidad de software**: AutoCAD